 The diversity and abundance of animal species occurring within the Sonoma Valley Regional Park and Expansion properties are directly correlated to the diversity and richness of its vegetation communities.
-Habitats on the properties offer both common and animals special-status nesting habitat, food, shelter, and water.
+Habitats on properties offer both common and animals special-status nesting habitat, food, shelter, and water.
 The properties are located at the core of the Sonoma Valley Wildlife Corridor and serve as an important movement corridor at both a local and regional scale; see Exhibit 2.
+Recreational uses for the Park are designed to accommodate wildlife movement.
+Only passive recreational uses are planned, the properties will be closed from sundown to sun-up, and over 21 acres will not be developed for public use (see Exhibit 6).